Piggered/MakeLobbiesEvenBetter/README.md

 <sup>**[3]**</sup> Other options and settings are available in the *Toolbox*.

 This program **does not** show the host's ping like [MLGA](https://github.com/PsiLupan/MakeLobbiesGreatAgain) does.
 If desired, you may run both programs at the same time.

+The program also does not work as the lobby host (killer, KYF host, etc.) due to design limitations.

 ## This Program Is Not Bannable